The most important tools for research

 Reading

-With a good reading skill, ones can effectively and efficiently extract necessary information from an article rapidly.
-They know how to read through abstract and conclusion in an article, and then scan necessary information in the article’s body.
+With a good reading skill, one can effectively and efficiently extract necessary information from an article rapidly.
+They know how to read through the abstract and conclusion in an article, and then scan the necessary information in the article’s body.
 If we do not have literature review experiences, the review can take us hours to extract information in an article and very often we need to re-read the article several times to understand and get the information that we want.

 Writing

 The essence of writing in research is to convince readers or people to accept or follow what we propose in the writing.
 That is why in academic writing for journals, conferences and other technical articles, we are required to present our results or findings with comparisons to other previous results or methods.
-We need to show that our result or method somehow are better or at least more useful compared to the other previous results/methods.
-And also, we need to present findings, with factual evidences, that are useful for people to build their next research on top of the findings.
-For example, we show that our method can improve the accuracy of results with smaller number of experiments or shorter experiment running time.
-Moreover, we want to convince people what is the next direction or future works to do based on our findings.
+We need to show that our result or method somehow is better or at least more useful compared to the other previous results/methods.
+And also, we need to present findings, with factual evidence, that are useful for people to build their next research on top of the findings.
+For example, we show that our method can improve the accuracy of results with a smaller number of experiments or shorter experiment running time.
+Moreover, we want to convince people what is the next direction or future work to do based on our findings.

 To convince people about our writing, we need to write consistently, concisely (including no repetition of explanation) and clearly (including accuracy).
 I will give one example for each of them for clarity: